-VASC 251 - Vascular Technical Skills (4 cr)
+VASC 251 - Vascular Technical Skills (5 cr)

-The student will develop intermediate to advanced skills in performing all vascular technology examinations, including cerebrovascular, peripheral arterial, peripheral venous and visceral/abdominal vascular examinations, in a clinical simulation format.
+The student will develop intermediate to advanced skills in performing all vascular technology examinations, including cerebrovascular, peripheral arterial, peripheral venous, and visceral/abdominal vascular examinations, in a clinical simulation format.
 Emphasis is placed on new developments and specialty applications as well as development of the essential skills in the performance of all vascular technology imaging techniques.
 All procedures are performed under the supervision of credentialed vascular technologists.
 Prerequisite: Admission to the program.
 (SCC)

-VASC 252 - Advanced Vascular Techniques (7 cr)
+VASC 252 - Advanced Vascular Techniques (4 cr)

 This course uses the fundamentals presented in the first year of vascular technology to evaluate acquired vascular disease states.
-The incorporation of all forms of vascular testing performance and interpretation of ultrasonic, Doppler and plethysmographic examinations are presented.
-Related physician lectures and laboratory experiences are provided.
+The incorporation of all forms of vascular testing performance and interpretation of ultrasonic, Doppler, and plethysmographic examination is presented.
 (SCC)

-VASC 253 - Vascular Clinical I (2 cr)
+VASC 253 - Vascular Clinical I (10 cr)

-Students obtain advanced hands-on experience in hospital and clinical environments.
-Development of clinical technique in the utilization of current echocardiographic instrumentation in the evaluation of acquired cardiovascular disease is emphasized.
-Students apply the principles of medical legal ethics and professionalism to the patient, physician and other members of the health team.
+Students obtain hands-on experience in hospital and/or clinic environments.
+The development of clinical techniques in the utilization of current vascular technology instrumentation in the evaluation of acquired vascular disease is emphasized.
+Students apply the principles of medical and legal ethics and professionalism to the patient, physician, and other members of the allied health team.
 Clinical case reports are required.
-Prerequisite: Admission to the program and concurrent enrollment in VASC 252.
 (SCC)

-VASC 254 - Vascular Clinical Preparation (2 cr)
+VASC 254 - Vascular Clinical Preparation (4 cr)

 Students review all course materials in the first year with application on the clinical setting.
-Students develop skill at identification of both normal and abnormal images.
-Course is aligned with technical skills laboratory experience to allow students to develop clinical skills prior to assignment in a clinical setting.
-Prerequisite: Admission to the program.
+Students develop skills at identification of both normal and abnormal images.
+The course is aligned with technical skills laboratory experience to allow students to develop clinical skills prior to assignment in a clinical setting.
 (SCC)